artorious/Ride-My-Way/README.md

 For Users - Passengers

 * Create/Register an account and log in.
+* View the details of a ride offer
+* Request to join a ride.
+* Sorted ride listing - View only and respond to ride offers from drivers in their network on the application
+* Get real time notifications when a request is accepted or rejected

 For Users - Drivers

 * Create an account and log in.
+* Create/Add ride offers.
+* View the requests to the ride offer  created.
+* Chhose to either accept or reject a ride request.

 ### How to test the UI